Fifth Third Bank Expands Presence in Michigan by Placing its Brand on Cardtronics ATMs in Speedway Stores Throughout the State - NASDAQ.com

 "Fifth Third and Cardtronics have built a strong partnership that continues to grow as the bank leverages the Cardtronics network, the largest and highest-quality retail-based ATM network, as a key element of its retail distribution strategy," said Brian Bailey, Cardtronics EVP and Managing Director, North America.
 "By expanding its ATM branding program into Michigan Speedway locations, Fifth Third is able to quickly ramp up its market presence across the state, increasing its current points of presence."

-Fifth Third branches, ATMs and surcharge-free Allpoint Network ATMs can all be found using the Fifth Third locator available on its website and mobile app.
+Fifth Third branches, ATMs and surcharge-free Allpoint Network ATMs can all be found using the Fifth Third locator available at www.53.com and on its mobile app.

 About Fifth Third

-Note: UPDATE -- Fifth Third Bank Expands Presence in Michigan by Placing its Brand on Cardtronics ATMs in Speedway Stores Throughout the State